jamesbolitho/silverstripe-frontenduploadfield/README.md

 	$upload1->setAllowedMaxFileNumber(5);

+Set timeout for the XHR requests in milliseconds:

+	$upload1->setTimeout(30000);

 ## ToDo's:

+- Add ability to alter more Dropzone settings programmatically through silverstripe i.e. chunk sizing etc.
 - Only been tested with images so needs further development and testing with files i.e. pdf's, docx etc.